Create NFT for Free: Getting Started with NFT in 2025

 • Trust Wallet: A mobile wallet that supports multiple blockchains, including Binance Smart Chain, Ethereum, and more.

-• Temple Wallet: Specifically designed for the Tezos blockchain, Temple Wallet is a secure option for creating NFTs on Tezos.
+• Temple Wallet: Specifically designed for the Tezos blockchain, Temple Wallet is a secure option for creating NFTs on the Tezos network.

 • Blocto: A Flow blockchain wallet that integrates seamlessly with Flow-based NFT platforms.